Dihydrogen oxide, or dihydrogen monoxide. Does this chemical sound dangerous?

 The human body is about 70% water (not counting the water in body fat, which varies from person to person).
 The body needs all this water to function normally.
 Just why is so much water required by human beings and other organisms?
 Water can dissolve many substances that organisms need, and it is necessary for many biochemical reactions.
 The examples below are among the most important biochemical processes that occur in living things, but they are just two of many ways that water is involved in biochemical reactions.

 - Photosynthesis—In this process, cells use the energy in sunlight to change carbon dioxide and water to glucose and oxygen.
+Water is a reactant in this process.
 The reactions of photosynthesis can be represented by the chemical equation

-- Cellular respiration—In this process, cells break down glucose in the presence of oxygen and release carbon dioxide, water, and energy.
+- Cellular respiration—In this process, cells break down glucose in the presence of oxygen and release carbon dioxide, water (a product), and energy.
 The reactions of cellular respiration can be represented by the chemical equation

 Water is involved in many other biochemical reactions.
 As a result, just about all life processes depend on water.
 Clearly, life as we know it could not exist without water.